 - Coupon Shortcodes

 This is the best way to launch your WooCommerce store.
-Our WooCommerce Starter Bundle gives you everything you need to launch your store and start selling.
-Powered by Cloudways’ fast hosting, you can save time on your store launch by getting everything integrated right off the bat.
+Our WooCommerce Starter Bundle gives you everything you need to launch your store and sell.
+Powered by Cloudways’ fast hosting, you can save time on your store launch by integrating everything immediately.

 The WooCommerce Starter Bundle Is All You Need

 Start your ecommerce journey today with the WooCommerce Starter Bundle with Cloudways.

 Before we run through this WooCommerce tutorial, you must install the Woocommerce plugin for WordPress.
 Your first step is to install the WooCommerce plugin on your WordPress website.

 This is fairly simple.
 Just go to Plugins > Add New.
 Then, search for WooCommerce for WordPress, and install it.
 Once you install it, the WooCommerce link appears under your Plugins.

 You will see the following message in the WooCommerce Dashboard: